serwy/relmod/README.md

-# `fakemod` - auto-reloading module development library
+# `relmod` - auto-reloading module development library

 Place your Python cell code in a directory and start using it immediately.